open-politics/SSARE/README.md

 The engine is adaptable to various sources, requiring only a sourcing cript that outputs the data in the format of a dataframe with the columns "url," "headline," and "paragraphs."
 Once integrated, SSARE processes these articles using embeddings models of your choice(upcoming, currently hardcoded), stores their vector representations in a Qdrant vector database, and maintains a full copy in a PostgreSQL database.

-SSARE is a composition of microservices to make this project a scalable and maintainable solution.
-The services are:

 ## Version 1 Deployment
 We are excited to announce that SSARE version 1 is now operational and usable!